 Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle

-Since 2016, the number of companies publishing sustainability reports has more than doubled from around 2 600 to over 5 800.
+Since 2016, the number of companies publishing sustainability reports has increased significantly from around 2 600 to over 6,500 in 2021.

 While an increase in absolute numbers should be interpreted as a positive development, the current indicator does not assess whether company practices are actually moving in a sustainable direction.